-What a baby sleep app needs to do?
+What does a baby sleep app need to do?

 Unfortunately, no app in the world will get your baby to sleep through the night, so forget that one right now.
 And you'll be lucky if they are a magic cure too.
 If your baby isn't sleeping well, baby sleep apps may help to calm and soothe, but they won't teach her how to fall asleep.
 As always, parenting cannot be done remotely and there are some skills that only you can bestow upon your little ones.
 That said, baby sleep apps do have a valuable place in life now and then.
 We think a good baby sleep app should: